xpgram/advance-wars/src/00 - Todo List.md

       - [ ] Add a display setting for low-performance machines.
         - How?
 I don't have a settings screen or a pause menu yet.
     - [ ] Texture Reuse system is broken on HQ (different building shapes).
+      HQs, which I think are the only buildings like this, can override shapeId to give 'serial:shape:faction'
     - [x] Also broken on FireTiles, I think because the default shapeId is tileSerial + shapeSerial.
       In other words, we have way more 'standard' tiles than we need, which is one.
       - [ ] The solution I have (in TerrainObject.ts) doesn't have any protections against FireTile being the first 'std' tile considered.